Papier-mâché offering shops in Hong Kong: Chau Zi Paper Craft ()

 Chau Zi Paper Craft (秋記紮作), established in 1930 and located in Central, is one of the oldest papier-mâché shops in Hong Kong.
-The owner Chan Kui Chau is a well-known Hong Kong papier-mâché maker who made traditional papier-mâché products such as the trotting horse lamp.
+The owner Chan Kui Chau is a well-known Hong Kong papier-mâché maker who makes traditional papier-mâché products such as the trotting horse lamp.
 Chau Zi attracts tourists from all over the world who come to visit, order and explore traditional Chinese papier-mâché products.

 Comparison between different papier-mâché offering shops around the world

 Papier-mâché is a popular and common tradition across the whole of Asia.
-Besides China and Hong Kong, papier-mâché offering shops are being set-up in Japan, Vietnam and Chinese oversea communities in Southeast Asia with their unique cultures.
+Besides China and Hong Kong, papier-mâché offering shops can be found in Japan, Vietnam and Chinese oversea communities in Southeast Asia with their unique cultures.

 Japan

 People have made papier-mâché by themselves since the Tang dynasty.
-Yet, due to the economic development, people started to set up shops afterwards.
+Yet, due to economic development, people started to set up shops.
 Unlike in Hong Kong, the papier-mâché shops in Japan sell traditional paper products like orizuru (Japanese paper crane), omamori and Japanese traditional dolls for bowing and making wishes in the Shrines and Temples.